toopher/toopher.github.io/_posts/2014-04-25-code-golf-integer-reversal-in-python.md

 real coding.
 This led to a discussion about the merits of bit operations, ultimately centering on how to reverse the bits in a 32b integer.
 From there, we geeked out on how to write the shortest 32b integer bit reversal.
+Our approaches can roughly be classified as *bit manipulation*, *reduce*, *recursive lambdas*, and *string reversal*.
 It unfolded something like this:

 It started with us simply trying to get a correct solution.
-A couple approaches came out: shifting with magical constants and shift-and-mask.
+A couple *bit manipulation* approaches came out: shifting with magical constants and shift-and-mask.

 The less-than-obvious bit twiddling solution: